ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Assets/svg-sprites.md

 contributor: robby-rabbitman
 ---

 A directive for rendering _symbols_ of svg sprites.
+It is done with the [`use`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/use) element.

 ## Import